withastro/docs/contributor-guides/support-squad-guide-to-docs.md

 If their problem could have been helped with better documentation, please encourage them to file Docs Repo Issues too!

-You can point users to [CONTRIBUTING.md](https://github.com/withastro/docs/blob/main/CONTRIBUTING.md) to learn about our process, about when to file an Issue vs. a PR, what kind of PRs are helpful and likely to be accepted, as well how to fork the repository and make pull requests.
+You can point users to [the Main Contributing Guide](https://github.com/withastro/docs/blob/main/CONTRIBUTING.md) to learn about our process, about when to file an Issue vs. a PR, what kind of PRs are helpful and likely to be accepted, as well how to fork the repository and make pull requests.
 Even if *you* are not contributing to the docs, you may find it helpful to review this page so that you can help facilitate contributions from others.

 In summary:
 - Generally, Issues are preferred unless for obvious typo fixes, broken links, etc. Not *everything* belongs in Docs, so this avoids PRs that sit while we first figure out what to do about them.